 Metafiction

 As metalanguage is the one used to explain language itself, metafiction is used by authors to explain fiction.
 Commonly, authors imply metafiction in their work to reflect on their own process of creation and how their experiences and personalities contribute or limit it.
 Noenetheless, in the particular case of Ghost World, metafiction may be used by Clowes as an attempt to guess how young adult readers (they main audience he targets) see his work.
-Concretely, there is a moment in the novel when Enid and Becky talk about the work of a drawer curiously called David Clowes
+Concretely, there is a moment in the novel when Enid and Becky talk about the work of a drawer curiously called David Clowes.

-Pedophilia, sexual precocity and sickness, instances of
+Pedophilia, sexual precocity and sickness, instances of black humor in Ghost World. |

 Black humor